Flixow/warsawjs-workshop-25-myskills/README.md

 * Add root element to the _app.js file for inject Portal
 * Render `SystemNotifications` component for `Dashboard` layout
 * Add sample notifications for auth actions

+### Custom redux middleware
+* Create middleware with notifications and pending state support
+* Apply middleware to the store
+* Use new api for all already created async actions
+* Connect `pending` reducer managed by middleware and remove old one